 In addition to socialization benefits, daily daycare helps your dog stay in shape.
 Dogs that attend daycare regularly tend to be more active and adventurous than those who spend most of their time indoors.
 Your pup will have plenty of chances to run around, play games like fetch and tug-of-war, and engage in other activities that keep them fit and healthy.

 However, it’s important not to overlook the potential downsides of daily daycare.
-Over-stimulated dogs may become anxious or aggressive towards other dogs.
+Over-stimulated dogs may become anxious towards other dogs.
 Similarly, some dogs feel more anxious around unfamiliar dogs and can become stressed when placed in environments with a lot of them.

 With these pros and cons in mind, it’s crucial to evaluate whether your furry friend is suited for daily dog daycare based on their temperament, age, needs, and preferences.